HEBUT-UA-physics/.github/README.md

-# .github
+# UA-HEBUT joint Applied Physics program

-UA-HEBUT joint Applied Physics program
+This is a org. for UA-HEBUT faculty and members to share and organize coursework materials.